jsc329/ammonitorwiki/19-scripts.md

 args(AMMonitor::soundscape)
 ```

-    ## function (db.path = NULL, recordingID, token.path = "settings/dropbox-token.RDS",
+    ## function (db.path = NULL, recordingID, directory, token.path = NULL,
     ##     db.insert = FALSE, ...)
     ## NULL

-The `soundscape()` function needs a database path, a single recordingID,
+The `soundscape()` function needs a database path, a character vector of
+recordingIDs for which to generate soundscape data (‘recordingID’
-and a Dropbox token that allows us to pull a recording out of the cloud
+argument), and a Dropbox token that allows us to pull a recording out of
-and use it in R. The argument, ‘db.insert’, has a default of FALSE; we
+the cloud and use it in R. The argument ‘db.insert’ has a default of
-will need to set this to TRUE if we want to store the output in the
+FALSE; we will need to set this to TRUE if we want to store the output
-**soundscape** table.
-The ‘dots’ argument allows us to pass in any
+in the **soundscape** table.
+The ‘…’ argument allows us to pass in
-arguments to the R package **soundecology**’s `soundscape()` function.
+arguments to the R package **soundecology**’s underlying soundscape
+ecology functions (such as `acoustic_complexity()`,
-Although we do not illustrate this here, it is possible to change any
+`bioacoustic_index()`, and `ndsi()`).
+Although we do not illustrate this
-arguments sent to this function by logging the change in the
+here, it is possible to change arguments sent to these functions by
-**scriptArgs** table.
-Make sure you read the `soundscape()` helpfile!
+logging changes in the **scriptArgs** table.
+Be sure to read the
+helpfiles for these underlying functions if implementing the ‘…’
+argument.

 First, let’s see what arguments the Middle Earth monitoring team logged
 in our **scriptArgs** table for the getSoundscape.R script: